AlexOberhofer/SDL2-GNUBoy/README.md

 Less than 1% CPU usage on my Ryzen 3600x in Linux or Windows.

 Roughly 30% CPU usage on my Raspberry Pi 4

-SDL2GNUBoy has been compiled and tested on the following platforms:

-- Windows
-- Mac (x86)
-- Mac (Apple
-- Linux (x86)
-- Linux (ARM)
-- WSL

 ## SDL2GNUBoy v1.0 Metrics